 NCIUL promotes continuous assessment as a meaning to achieve learning.
 Modules can have formative or summative assessments.
 Formative assessment helps students gauge how much they have learnt during the term, but does not contribute to the overall module grade.
 Summative assessment can have different forms, and does contribute to the final grade.

-Specific rules of assessment for all NCIUL students can be found at hiip://nciul.ac.uk/catalogues-prospect-institutional-regulations-validated-awards-ou/.
+Specific rules of assessment for all NCIUL students can be found at hips://www.nciul.ac.uk/university-courses/specifications/regulations/.

 5.2 Assignment Length